MouseApps/RPi_LIRC/README.md

 How to connect to Pi via SSH:

+* Sip Beer, shut down Pi, and move the Pi to a more convenient location that has line of sight to your IR device
 * Plug Pi into power source which will turn Pi on and wait roughly 30 seconds to 1 minute for the Pi to get to the Desktop so you can SSH into it.
-* Grab your computer and open terminal or other SSH client and
+* Grab your computer and open terminal or other SSH client and log into Pi using the IP address that you assigned in the earlier steps
+* Type in your user name (Probably "Pi: (w/o quotes)) and Password (unique password you created in step 3)
+* If you logged in correctly, you should see the following prompt in your terminal window TODO: image of terminal
 * Type in the following command   `sudo apt-get update`
 * Then type in the following command   `sudo apt-get dist-upgrade` (sip coffee)

-todo: clean install of raspian with head go headless with ssh unplug and place in room with internet connection and plug into ir module apt-get dist-upgrade apt-get update
+* Type in the following command   `sudo apt-get install lirc` to get the LIRC library - this will allow us to write shell scripts that will send IR commands to our devices

 aptget intsall lirc
 aptet (lamp stack)